 DWT has developed problem-solving procedures to ensure that volunteers are treated fairly.
-These are available in full on request and on the "For Volunteers" section of the website.
-In general, complaints by or against a volunteer will be dealt with in the first instance by the person for whom they are volunteering and/or the Volunteers Officer, as appropriate.
-If necessary, the CEO and Trustees will be involved.
+These are available in full on request or, if you wish to make a complaint, by searching 'How to make a complaint' on the website.
+In general, complaints by or against a volunteer will be dealt with in the first instance by their supervisor and/or the Volunteers Officer, as appropriate.
+At all times, we are looking to resolve the problem and will keep the volunteer fully informed of progress.
+If necessary, the CEO and Trustees will be involved and volunteers always have a right of appeal to them.